ProjectDInitial/Double/README.md

 # Double
-'Double' is a remote event service based on HTTP protocol.
-HTTP server call this service can push events to client easily, and HTTP client(especially 'web-browser') also can be received events from server easily.
+Double is an remote event service based on HTTP protocol, used for http server push event easily.

-NOTES: This service only supports unix/linux
+**NOTES: Double just support POSIX systems like linux**

 ## 1. BUILDING AND INSTALLATION